Shadota/SillyTavern-MessageSummarize/README.md

 ### Notable Features
 - **Configuration profiles:** save and load different configurations profiles and set one to be auto-loaded for each character, group, or chat.
-- **Separate Completion Preset / Connection Profile**: Choose one of your completion presets and connection profiles to be used for summaries.
+- **Separate Connection Profile**: Choose a separate connection profile to be used for summaries.
 - **Popout config menu:** customize summarization settings, injection settings, and auto-summarization message inclusion criteria.
 - **Save Context:** Optionally remove full messages from your context that have been summarized to reduce token usage.
 - **Unobtrusive Display:** Summaries are optionally displayed in small text below each message, colored according to their status: